State of Wisconsin

 3.4.2 Foster Care Medicaid

-Any child placed in or receiving foster care, adoption assistance, subsidized guardianship or court-order kinship care is eligible for Foster Care Medicaid in Wisconsin
+Any child placed in or receiving out-of-home care (also known as foster care), court-ordered Kinship Care, Long-Term Kinship Care, Subsidized Guardianship or Adoption Assistance is eligible for Foster Care Medicaid in Wisconsin.

 3.4.2.1 IV-E Children

-Federal financial participation is available under Title IV-E of the Social Security Act to pay for all or part of a child’s foster care, adoption assistance, subsidized guardianship or court-order kinship care.
-IV-E eligible children are categorically eligible for Foster Care Medicaid in the state where they reside.
+Federal financial participation is available under Title IV-E of the Social Security Act to pay for all or part of a child’s out-of-home care (also known as foster care), court-ordered Kinship Care, Long-Term Kinship Care, Subsidized Guardianship or Adoption Assistance.
+Title IV-E eligible children are categorically eligible for Foster Care Medicaid in the state where they reside.

-Wisconsin certifies Foster Care Medicaid eligibility for non IV-E foster children living in Wisconsin and other states when Wisconsin or one of its county/tribal agencies has legal custody of the child or when the adoption assistance/subsidized guardianship agreement was established in the State of Wisconsin.
+Wisconsin certifies Foster Care Medicaid eligibility for non IV-E foster children living in Wisconsin and other states when Wisconsin or one of its county/tribal agencies has legal custody of the child or when the Adoption Assistance or Subsidized Guardianship agreement was established in the State of Wisconsin.

 3.4.3 Homeless Persons